 Money doesn’t grow on trees is a common expression that means money is a limited resource and it’s not easily acquired, so it shouldn’t be spent in a careless manner.

 ‘Money Doesn’t Grow On Trees’ Origin

-When you take a tree and plant it in the dirt, what happens?
-You already know; assuming the tree receives plenty of water and sunshine, it will eventually grow to be big and strong.
-Depending on the size of the tree, it can have thousands of leaves growing on its branches.
-And if it’s a fruit tree, then it can produce lots of food for people to eat.
-The tree produces this fruit annually, at pretty much no cost to you.
-It’s basically free food that grows in your yard.
-All you have to do is go out and grab some.
-The point?
-The things that grow on a tree are plentiful, be it the leaves on it fruit it produces; it’s all freely available.
+When you take a tree and plant it in the dirt, we all know what happens next.
+Assuming the tree gets plenty of water and sunshine, eventually it will grow to be big and strong.
+Depending on the size of the tree, thousands of leaves will grow on its branches.
+Moreover, if it’s a fruit tree, it will produce lots of food in the right season.
+The things that grow on a tree are plentiful and freely available.
+All you have to do is go out and grab its offerings.

-On the other hand, money is not something that’s as easy to come by.
-If you run out of money, you can’t just take a trip to your backyard and collect cash from a tree.
+On the other hand, money does not grow on trees, so it’s not something that’s as easy to acquire.
+Indeed, if you run out of money, you can’t simply take a trip to your backyard and collect the cash from the trees.
 Instead, it has to be earned through hard work.
-And even when one has money, they have to be careful with how or where they choose to spend it because it’s a limited resource.
-Indeed, money is not freely available like the fruit or leaves on a tree are.
-This is essentially the idea behind the proverb, but who came up with it?
+And even when you have money, you have to be careful with how you choose to spend it because it’s a limited resource.
+Anyways, enough about the idea behind his proverb, let’s talk about its origin.

 As is the case with many phrases, the exact person who came up with it is not known.
-However, the phrase doesn’t look to be that old.
+However, the phrase doesn’t look like it’s that old.
 The earliest I’ve seen it in print is near the end of the 19th century.
-For example, it’s in the Statesville Landmark newspaper from 1891:
+For example, it appears in the Statesville Landmark newspaper from 1891:

 “Money doesn’t grow on trees here yet.”